Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 <div id="elec-keyword-gcent" style="display:none;">

-<p>SpecSpecify the center of the grid based on a molecule's center or absolute coordinates for a mg-manual multigrid calculation.</p>
+<p>Specify the center of the grid based on a molecule's center or absolute coordinates for a mg-manual multigrid calculation.</p>

 The syntax is:
 {% highlight bash %}